 Personal counseling offers guidance and consultation designed to provide students with support and an opportunity to talk about personal, social, and academic matters in a safe, confidential setting.

-What's the purpose of student counseling?
+What's the purpose of personal counseling?

-Personal counseling is designed to identify students' strengths and enhance personal growth skills in the learning environment.
+Personal counseling is designed to identify students' strengths and enhance students' personal growth skills in the learning environment.

 Why use personal counseling?

 Stress actors are frequently associated with college life.
 You may experience challenges when faced with the rigors of academics as well as new freedoms, exciting and demanding life choices, and a variety of venues for growth and expression.

 Or you simply may need to get something off your chest.

 Personal counseling can provide support for any of the concerns that could interfere with your personal and/or academic success and satisfaction, academic progress, and social development at Penn State.

 Some of the more common concerns include difficulty with friends, roommates, or family members; depression and anxiety; sexual identity issues; lack of motivation; difficulty in relaxing, concentrating or studying; eating disorders; sexual assault and sexual abuse recovery; and uncertainties about personal values and beliefs.